Vincent-Maladiere/kkbox_feature_engineering/README.md

 The KKBOX dataset is a multi-tables classification / survival analysis challenge, with time-varying features.

-This repo will help you download the dataset, preprocess and apply feature engineering for machine learning.
+This repo will help you download the dataset, preprocess it and apply feature engineering for machine learning.

 ## Set up